This is a guide about Unemployment Insurance (UI) benefits, career services, and finding a new job.

 - Carefully answer certification questions.
 You must report part-time earnings or any change in your unemployment status.

-Additional Resources for Search for work and request your UI benefits
+Key Actions for Search for work and request your UI benefits

 Attend a seminar & use Career Services